Adham Khanjar

-Adham Khanjar (أدهم خنجر) (1890–1922) was a Lebanese Shia Muslim revolutionary and Syrian nationalist who participated in guerilla warfare against the forces of the French occupation of Lebanon and Syria, and the attempt to assassinate General Gouraud, the French High Commissioner.
+Adham Khanjar (أدهم خنجر) (1890–1922) was a Lebanese Shia Muslim revolutionary and Syrian nationalist who participated in guerilla warfare against the forces of the French assumption of Lebanon and Syria after the Ottoman Empire was defeated in World War I, and the attempt to assassinate General Gouraud, the French High Commissioner.

 Khanjar hailed from the feudal Sa'b family of Jabal Amel in present-day Southern Lebanon.
 Little is known about his life, but it appears he participated in the Franco-Syrian War in 1920, where he had met Sultan al-Atrash.

 Assassination Attempt

 Khanjar joined a guerrilla band led by famous Syrian revolutionist Ahmed Mreywed.
 And on 23 June 1921, the band ambushed the car of General Henri Gouraud, the French High Commissioner in Syria and Lebanon, on its way from Damascus to Quneitra.
 The general survived the attempt, but Commandant Branet was killed, and the governor of Damascus was wounded in the attack.

 After the failed attempt, the band members, including Adham, fled to Transjordan.